aquemy/DOLAP_2019_supplementary_material/README.md

 We want:

-- (Q1) to quantify the achievable improvement compared to the baseline pipeline.
+- **(Q1)** to quantify the achievable improvement compared to the baseline pipeline.
-- (Q2) to measure how likely it is to improve the baseline score according to the configuration space.
+- **(Q2)** to measure how likely it is to improve the baseline score according to the configuration space.
-- (Q3) to determine if SMBO is capable to improving the baseline score.
+- **(Q3)** to determine if SMBO is capable to improving the baseline score.
-- (Q4) to measure how much SMBO is likely to improve the baseline score with a restricted budget.
+- **(Q4)** to measure how much SMBO is likely to improve the baseline score with a restricted budget.
-- (Q5) to measure how fast SMBO is likely to improve the baseline score with a restricted budget.
+- **(Q5)** to measure how fast SMBO is likely to improve the baseline score with a restricted budget.

 To answer those questions, we generate two kind of plots:

-1. **Density of the configuration depending on the accuracy for the exhaustive grid, and for the SMBO search.** If the density is not null for accuracy higher than the baseline score, then, there exist configurations that can improve the baseline score (answer to Q1).
-We can observe the probability to improve the baseline score (and quantify how much) by observing the proportion of the area after the baseline score vertical marker (answer to Q2).
-Similarely, if the density for SMBO has some support higher than the baseline score, it means SMBO search could improve (answer to Q3).
-If the area above the baseline score vertical marker is larger for SMBO than for the exhaustive search, then SMBO is more likely to improve the baseline than an exhaustive search (answer to Q4).
+1. **Density of the configuration depending on the accuracy for the exhaustive grid, and for the SMBO search.** If the density is not null for accuracy higher than the baseline score, then, there exist configurations that improve the baseline score (answer to **Q1**).
+We can observe the probability to improve the baseline score (and quantify how much) by observing the proportion of the area after the baseline score vertical marker (answer to **Q2**).
+Similarely, if the density for SMBO has some support higher than the baseline score, it means SMBO search could improve (answer to **Q3**).
+If the area above the baseline score vertical marker is larger for SMBO than for the exhaustive search, then SMBO is more likely to improve the baseline than an exhaustive search (answer to **Q4**).
 2. **Evolution of score obtained configuration after configuration for SMBO search.** The *improvement interval* is comprised between the baseline score and the best score obtained by the exhaustive search.
-To answer Q5, we plot horizontally the improvement interval, and plot the best score obtained iteration after iteration.
+To answer **Q5**, we plot horizontally the improvement interval, and plot the best score obtained iteration after iteration.
 SMBO improved the baseline as soon as the best score enters the improvement interval.
 To help visualization, we plot veritically the number of configurations needed to enter the interval and the number of configurations to visit before reaching the best score obtained over the budget of 100 configurations.
 For both market, the lower the better.

 # Pipeline prototype and configuration